4.95 based on 202 reviews

 Frequently Asked Questions about S70602-NANANA:

-Q: Which communication protocols are provided with this model?
+Q: Which communication protocols are supported on the S70602-NANANA servo drive?

 Internal Product Review